Muhlenberg/muhlenberg.github.io/README.md

-# MuhlenbergCSC
+# Muhlenberg Computer Science Club
-Website for the Muhlenberg College Computer Science Club
+Developmental site using Ruby on Rails and other web technologies